DanielHoulihan/Datacenter-Management/README.md

 ---

 ### 3 minute demonstration
-Short demonstration of web application because you need to be on the same network as a datacenter to use any of the features:
+Short demonstration of web application since you need to be on the same network as a datacenter to use any of the features:

 https://drive.google.com/file/d/1Ki3sNgRQNWIsZqvzZYCo3Nslu1Wu_WTN/view?usp=sharing